lucataco/cog-vllm/README.md

 --> Pushing image 'r8.im/...'
 ```

+### Using Your Model on Replicate

-After you push your model, you can try running it on Replicate.
+After you push your model, you can run it via the Replicate API.

 Install the [Replicate Python SDK][replicate-python]: